-- Ensuring adequate sanitary facilities are provided for employers and people who access the services of the organization or company. - Keeping clean at all times sanitary facilities and working environment. - Providing clean water and soap for hand washing at every sanitary facility in the organization - Education materials must be clearly posted for staff on what to do in the event of an epidemic
+- Ensuring adequate sanitary facilities are provided for employees and people who access the services of the organization or company. - Keeping sanitary facilities and working environment clean at all times. - Providing clean water and soap for hand washing at every sanitary facility in the organization. - Educational materials must be clearly posted for staff on what to do in the event of an epidemic.